ShafinRME/warehouse-management-client-side/README.md

 * We can see the statistics of our website from chart navigation.
 * We can delete the inventory.
 * There is 4 types login system.
-* There is JWT system is working.
+* There is JWT system is working..